Tachibana-Corporation/raven_editor/README.md

-# Raven-IDE
+# Raven Editor
-A Ruby IDE written in ruby.
+A ruby IDE written in ruby for ruby.